nolim1t/nolim1t.github.io/_posts/2021-10-08-lightning-networking.md

 title: "Lightning Networking"
 ---

+Well its been a while since my last blog post.
+I'm still alive but been posting to telegram mostly (see [my telegram microblog](https://t.me/nolim1tcoblog) or if you're part of the bitcoin community check out [this page](https://t.me/cmbtcevents) also.)

 In case you've seen, I've been getting balls deep into lightning network (layer 2 for bitcoin).

 It's come a long way from its humble beginnings as a whitepaper in 2016, but started my journey hacking on various lightning network projects in 2018, much of it has become [Umbrel](https://getumbrel.com/).